-- Medicaid might require you to switch out of traditional Medicare: Some states may require you to enroll in a private Medicaid plan, such as an HMO, if you sign up for Medicaid.
+- Medicaid might require you to switch out of traditional Medicare: Some states may require you to enroll in a private health plan that covers people with Medicare, such as an HMO, if you sign up for Medicaid.
 You would need to give up traditional Medicare coverage, which would limit your choice of doctors and hospitals to that plan’s network of doctors and hospitals.
 Contact your state Medicaid office to learn about options in your state.

 - Even if your income or assets are too high to qualify for full Medicaid benefits, Medicare Savings Programs, (administered by state Medicaid programs), may cover some of the gaps in Medicare.
+In 2013, 8.8 million people were enrolled in a Medicare Savings Program.
 Four different Medicare Savings Programs fill different Medicare coverage gaps, depending upon your income and assets.
 To learn more about these programs and which health care costs they pick up, click here.